redhat-openstack/openstack-puppet-modules/README.markdown

 ## Overview

-Puppet module for deploying the [OpenDaylight Software Defined Networking (SDN) controller](http://www.opendaylight.org/).
+Puppet module that installs and configures the [OpenDaylight Software Defined Networking (SDN) controller](http://www.opendaylight.org/).

 ## Module Description

-Installs and configures the [OpenDaylight SDN controller](http://www.opendaylight.org/).
+Deploys OpenDaylight to various OSs either via an RPM or directly from the ODL tarball release artifact.

+All OpenDaylight configuration should be handled through the ODL Puppet module's [params](#parameters).
+If you need a new knob, [please raise an Issue](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CONTRIBUTING.markdown#issues).

 Both supported [install methods](#install-method) default to the latest stable OpenDaylight release, which is currently Helium 0.2.3 SR3.